lgmoneda/lgmoneda.github.io/_posts/2021-01-12-spurious-correlation-ml-and-causality.md

 The Husky and club news examples don't seem to fit here.
 While the correlation between US spending on science and Suicides does fit.

-Yule (1926) characterizes this case as a result of small samples in a shorter period than needed to determine the actual correlation.
+Yule (1926) characterizes this case as a result of undersized samples in a shorter period than needed to determine the actual correlation.

-Though the discussion in the article and the examples from the Spurious Correlation website are about this exact case - time series in a reasonably short time - it's not that rare this kind of nonsense correlation happens in large tabular data.
-If we take the parallel of something that happens by chance and that we would probably not keep observing as time passes, there are features that correlate with the supervised learning target even if shuffled.
-This fact enables feature selection procedures like Permutation Importance (Pimp) [^fn9].
+Though the discussion in the article and the examples from the Spurious Correlation website are about this exact case - time series in a reasonably short time - it's not that rare this kind of nonsense correlation happens in extensive tabular data.
+If we take the parallel of something that happens by chance and would probably not keep observing as time passes, some features correlate with the supervised learning target even if shuffled.
+This enables feature selection procedures like Permutation Importance (Pimp) [^fn9].

 ## Reichenbach's common cause principle